threefoldfoundation/home/contribution/gitpod.md

 <br/>

-4. You should see a green Gitpod button on the top right.
+4. After selecting the right branch locate a green Gitpod button on the top right.
 Click on it!

 <br/>